Out with the old, in with the new

 Some I keep for sentimental reasons.
 Like old friends with whom I no longer have anything in common, but whose company I enjoy still because just being around them reminds me of my history, the past persona from whom my present emerged.
 See, those still have their value.
 They don’t just take up empty space and fill it with dead weight.

 And then some are like those Fisher Price tool sets I played with as a child (I was a rebel; I refused to play with dolls).
-They were fine for that time, because, well, my pre-school hands were clumsy This is not meand uncoordinated, and the bright colors mattered more than their actual utility.
+They were fine for that time, because, well, my pre-school hands were clumsy and uncoordinated, and the bright colors mattered more than their actual utility.
 You know what I mean.
 You probably played with the same toys as a kid.
 Maybe you still have your set in your attic somewhere, packed in an anonymous brown box that may never be opened again.
 But that’s okay, because you can’t use them now, and you’ve just about forgotten completely about them.
 Except when you see some child playing with a similar set, and suddenly remember how much fun you had with yours.

 We, too, have ideas and rules that we’ve outgrown.
 They were fine for their time, and they’re good for those nostalgic walks down memory lane, but they should have no more bearing on our important decisions.
 That would be like trying to use your toy tools to do major construction on your home.
 You won’t get much done, and the little that you do finish is poorly made.
 You’ll be wasting your time expending so much effort for so little, and chances are, you’ll end up with some inane work injury in the process.